stackforge/fuel-docs/pages/user-guide/7300-vcenter.rst

 Configuring your environment for vCenter
 ----------------------------------------

-After you exit from the "Create a New OpenStack Environment" wizard, Fuel displays a set of configuration tabs that you use to finish configuring your environment.
+After you exit from the `Create a New OpenStack Environment` wizard, Fuel displays a set of configuration tabs that you use to finish configuring your environment.

 Let's focus on the steps specific for OpenStack environments integrated with vSphere.